chiefwigan/mpi-gce/README.md

 ## Files

-- main.tf - creates 2 x GCE VMs and a compact placement policy to test MPI latency against
+- `main.tf` - creates 2 x GCE VMs and a compact placement policy to test MPI latency against
-- installation-setup.sh - creates a randomly names bucket an ssh key-pair and copies the bucket and project name across all files as required.
+- `installation-setup.sh` - creates a randomly names bucket an ssh key-pair and copies the bucket and project name across all files as required.
-- mpi-startup-centos.sh - sets up the VM and installs IntelMPI via Google's [HPC Tools GitHub repo](https://github.com/GoogleCloudPlatform/hpc-tools.git).
+- `mpi-startup-centos.sh` - sets up the VM and installs IntelMPI via Google's [HPC Tools GitHub repo](https://github.com/GoogleCloudPlatform/hpc-tools.git).
-- mpi-env-setup.sh - to be run once one the VM you want to run the latency test from.
+- `mpi-env-setup.sh` - to be run once one the VM you want to run the latency test from.
-- variables.sh - variables for main.tf including region, number of VMs, project id etc.
+- `variables.sh` - variables for main.tf including region, number of VMs, project id etc.

 ## How to install

 The below assumes the commands below are being run in Google's Cloud Shell:

+- Via your google Cloud Console, open up the Cloud Shell
-1. Clone this repository to a directory off your choice
+- Clone this repository to a directory of your choice which will create an mpi-gce directory
-2. Inside the mpi-gce directory, make installation-setup.sh executable: `chmod 755 installation-setup.sh`, then execute the file with your project_id as a parameter, eg. `./installation_setup.sh my-project`.
+- Inside the mpi-gce directory, make installation-setup.sh executable: `chmod 755 installation-setup.sh`, then execute the file with your project_id as a parameter, eg. `./installation_setup.sh my-project`
-6. In the same directory run: terraform init
+- In the same directory run: `terraform init`
-7. In the same directory run: terraform apply
+- In the same directory run: `terraform apply`
-8. Assuming you're happy (your should see 3 changes to make), confirm with 'Yes'.
+- Assuming you're happy (your should see 3 changes to make), confirm with 'Yes'.
 2 x GCE VMs should be created.
-9. SSH to mpi-instance-01
+- SSH to mpi-instance-01
-10. Execute /var/tmp/mpi-env-setup.sh - this copies ssh keys to the correct place and updates sshd configuration.
+- Execute `/var/tmp/mpi-env-setup.sh` - this copies ssh keys to the correct place and updates sshd configuration.
-11. Log onto mpi-instance-02 then logout/exit from mpi-instance-02 (this allows remote SSH - there is likely a more sophisticated way to do this, but in the interest of time, it's not too painful to do!)
+- Log onto mpi-instance-02 then logout/exit from mpi-instance-02 (this allows remote SSH - there is likely a more sophisticated way to do this, but in the interest of time, it's not too painful to do!)
-12. From mpi-instance-01, run the latency test as required.
+- From mpi-instance-01, run the latency test as required.

-...and hopefully see latency of around 8-10 microseconds for the first 512 bytes using the Intel MPI test.
+You should hopefully see latency of around 8-10 microseconds for the first 512 bytes using the Intel MPI test.

 ## Housekeeping